WHAT YOU NEED TO KNOW ABOUT GERMAN HEALTH INSURANCE

-The Things You Need to Know About German Health Insurance – If you’re moving to Germany, one of the very first things you need to do is purchase health insurance.
-As with many major bureaucratic institutions in the country, things like filing taxes, getting a visa, choosing the right bank, etc., it can be complicated and even frustrating for newly arrived expats to figure out just what the deal is with health insurance.
+If you’re moving to Germany, one of the very first things you need to do is purchase health insurance.
+As with many major bureaucratic institutions in the country, things like filing taxes, getting a visa, choosing the right bank, etc., can be complicated and even frustrating for newly arrived foreigners to figure out just what the deal is with health insurance.

 Germany has one of the very best healthcare systems in the entire world.
 Everyone contributes as much as they can individually and then benefits from coverage in the event of illness, accidents, and more.
 Although some gripe about what they feel is a high cost for health care, you’re protected when something happens and overall, this contributes to a high quality of life.

 The Basics of German Health Insurance

 Before getting into the specifics, let’s first take a look at the German health system in general: